martindisch/tasuke/README.md

 with the `-s` option.
 Since you'll most likely be assigning an alias to the tasuke executable anyway, you can make the alias use this argument by default.
+If you want to see a list after modification, use the `-v` flag.

 **List tasks**
 ```